gnanasekart/Demo/README.md

-haiediting editing existing file read
+updating this file for new branch folder